cindy-wang328/CS247Notes/M4DefaultCtorDtorCopySwapAsn.md

 ptr_ -----> Referenced Data |
 simp_                       |
 ```
-1. A new local copy instance implicitly instantiated in assignment function, based on the constructor of myClass; this is returned at the end by reference (`*this`)
+1. A new copy instance implicitly instantiated in assignment function, based on the constructor of myClass; this is returned at the end
 2. all non ptrs are copied from the source
 3. ptr member of the *local copy instance implicitly created by assignment operator* is deallocated
 	- ref data is not a fixed size, it might be a dynamic array. default size definied by the constructor of myClass might not be the right size to hold the reference data